 Organs are matched by blood and tissue typing, organ size, medical urgency, waiting time and geographical location.

-Never!
 Organ donation can only be considered after a patient has been declared brain dead by a physician.
-And medical staff always focuses on saving the life of the patient in front of them.
+Medical staff always focuses on saving the life of the patient in front of them.
 They often have no idea that someone is an organ donor until it is necessary to consider a patient’s wishes after death.

 Are organ donations confidential?